-Ann Marie Sastry is President and CEO Sakti3, an advanced battery manufacturing company recognized as having one of Technology Review's Top Ten global technologies for 2011.
+Ann Marie Sastry is the founder and CEO of Amesite, an educational technology startup incorporating artificial intelligence located in Ann Arbor, MI.
+Previously, she served as President and CEO Sakti3, an advanced battery manufacturing company recognized as having one of Technology Review's Top Ten global technologies for 2011.
+Sakti3 was acquired by Dyson in 2015 for $90 million.

 Sastry holds PhD and MS degrees from Cornell University, and a BS from the University of Delaware, all in Mechanical Engineering.
 Her credentials include several of the highest honors in her field.
 Among these are the 2007 ASME Gustus Larson Award, the University of Delaware Presidential Citation for Outstanding Achievement (2004), the UM College of Engineering 1938E (2000), the University of Michigan Henry Russel Award (1999), and NSF's Presidential Early Career Award for Scientists and Engineers (1997).
 In 2005, she was honored with a University of Michigan Faculty Recognition Award, acknowledging outstanding contributions as a senior faculty member in research, teaching and service.
 She has served on three Editorial Boards: the ASME Journal of Engineering Materials and Technologies, Journal of Composite Materials, and as a Founding Associate Editor of the Journal of the Mechanical Behavior of Biomedical Materials.